 Here's a quote that captures how Pinterest works perfectly:

 “Pinterest is for yourself, not your selfies” - Ben Silbermann, Founder of Pinterest

 I love this quote!
 It's really true.
 Pinterest is a platform people use to discover things and add to their life.
 They're looking for new styles, DIY projects, recipes, new clothing, decorating and on and on - so it's not so much about projecting a look but aspiring to one.

 This is an excellent advantage for marketing and getting in front of people that really want to see your products and use your services.
 It's also an opportunity to build relationships with your customers because Pinterest is so personal.

 So!
 Those are just a few of my favorite reasons why I encourage businesses to look into Pinterest for their marketing.
 It's an exciting place to explore for small businesses for all of the above reasons.

-If you're interested in learning more about how you can use Pinterest in your marketing efforts I'll be hosting a live online workshop, Pinterest for Your Online Business.
+If you're interested in learning more about how you can use Pinterest in your marketing efforts I'll be hosting a live online workshop, Pinterest for Your Creative Business.

 Come join me!